Ivan-Zou/Aim-Trainer/README.md

 ## Code Structure

+- 15.png - image of the 15 seconds button
+- 30.png - image of the 30 seconds button
+- 45.png - image of the 45 seconds button
+- 60.png - image of the 60 seconds button
 - button.py - contains the Button class
   - This class allow us to have functional buttons within the game, so the player can select different things, such as difficulty.
   - The key methods are is_clicked, which returns true if the button instance has been clicked and false otherwise, and draw, which draws the button given its xy-coordinate and image provided upon initialization